rtfpessoa/codacy-remark-lint/docs/description/remark-lint-blockquote-indentation.md

-Warn when blockquotes are indented too much or too little.
+Warn when block quotes are indented too much or too little.

 Options: `number` or `'consistent'`, default: `'consistent'`.

-`'consistent'` detects the first used indentation and will warn when other blockquotes use a different indentation.
+`'consistent'` detects the first used indentation and will warn when other block quotes use a different indentation.